-4.4 Example instantiations
+4.3 Example instantiations and case base building

-After building the vocabulary in terms of the User Profile Model concept and its attributes and defining the appropriate similarity measures, the next step in the CBR system design is the process of knowledge acquisition and building the case base.
+After building the vocabulary in terms of the User Profile Model concept and its attributes and defining the appropriate similarity measures (described in section 4.5 below), the next step in the CBR system design is the process of knowledge acquisition and building the case base.
 In order to obtain the initial case instantiations each of the partners involved in user requirements collection and analysis process was asked to generate two real life problem-solution pairs (user profile model characteristics and the corresponding configuration plan settings), based on the interviews conducted with potential end users.
 The resulting examples were stored in the database and were used in the development stage for testing the case retrieval functionality and refining the similarity measures and as a proof of concept during the project review demonstration.
-One of them is presented in Appendix A.
+The initial examples are presented in Appendix A. The fist version of the PEARL DSS, being a proof of concept prototype, was operating only on the basis of this example instantiations.

-It is important to note that the PEARL DSS matchmaker is designed to dynamically create the case base by retrieving the most recent user information stored in the database.
+Naturally, in order to improve the system's accuracy the generation of more substantial case base was needed.
+Here, it is important to note that the PEARL DSS matchmaker is designed to dynamically create the case base by retrieving the most recent user information stored in the database.
 This gives two major advantages.
 First, the case base will be automatically extended with each new successfully registered user.
 Second, the existing solutions will be constantly validated and refined by the users as long as they are actively using the PEARL platform.
-In this manner the initial case base will be extended during the first user trials by collecting the participants' user profile information and their corresponding configuration preferences.
-At this point the similarity measures definition will be refined in order to improve the case retrieval process.